Randolph Murdaugh Sr.: Circuit solicitor

-In 1920, incumbent solicitor for the 14th judicial circuit George Warren resigned in March 1920 to run for U.S. Senate; Murdaugh quickly announced his campaign for the open circuit solicitor seat the same month.
+In 1920, incumbent solicitor for the 14th judicial circuit George Warren resigned in March 1920 to run for U.S. Senate; Murdaugh quickly announced his campaign for the open circuit solicitor seat the same month, promising to be a "faithful, fearless, and competent" public servant "who cannot be influenced or intimidated to depart from his duty as solicitor."

 He faced Heber Padgett and R.M.
 Jefferies in the Democratic primary and was endorsed by the Hampton County Democratic Party.
 He advanced to a runoff with Jefferies after the August 31st primary.
 He won the runoff and the seat in the September runoff.
 In 1920 he became the solicitor in the 14th judicial circuit.

+Early into his first term, Murdaugh successfully convicted Jake Terry for the murder of Thaddeus Fulton, a romantic rival, while Fulton was praying in a church; Murdaugh sent Terry to the electric chair.
 The same year he was elected, T. Hagood Gooding was re-elected as Hampton County auditor despite Gooding being known as particularly corrupt and having been prosecuted by the state tax commission under Governor Robert Archer Cooper in 1919.

 Murdaugh prosecuted both Gooding and W.A.
 Mason, another county auditor, for the state eventually leading to their removal from office.

 In 1922, he prosecuted Colleton County sheriff W.B.
 Ackerman for embezzlement.

 While solicitor, he represented a governor, prosecuted another, and was known to fill the courthouse gallery during murder trials.

 He held the position until 1940 when he was killed in a collision between his car and a freight train.

+Described by Murdaugh family biographer Jason Ryan, "Randolph's appeal in the Lowcountry was so strong he could stake out the occasional progressive position or try a controversial case without alienating his supporters.
+While other solicitors demurred, he stated publicly in 1935 that women should be allowed to serve on state juries, believing 'their presence would have a good influence.'
+A year later he tried a White magistrate in Colleton County for public malfeasance, accusing the official of failing to disburse all of a deceased Black man's money to his heirs.
+Yet at other times, when convenient, Randolph could help keep blacks down and reinforce the notion of White supremacy, such as his use of a racial slur in the trial of Willie Heyward in 1932.
+(Note: During the murder trial for the shooting death of white police officer Benjamin Paul Carden, Murdaugh asked Heyward, "Willie, you are not a darkey that can be scared at all, can you?")
+Also in 1932, during the murder trial of an Estill man accused of killing a road foreman, Randolph said that the testimony of a single White witness, who believed an unlawful murder occurred, was preferable to the accounts of six Black men, who testified the killing was justified."